 1.1 Three-part Venn Diagram illustrating where this thesis exists within sev- eral research fields.
-To be specific, this thesis has a dual focus on musical computing systems and abstractions that I believe can be useful in other 1.2 domains such as computational art or interactive installations projects introduced in this thesis are designed to leverage real-time net- 1.3 working to shift this spectrum toward social 1.0 nological and ideological relationships 2.1 The pre-HIDUINO problematic middleware protocol translation process 2.2 for the average student project protocols $\ldots \ldots 13$ 2.3 An improved model of the process presented in Figure 1, now with HIDUINO.
-14 3.1 Graphical representation of The Machine Orchestra 3.2 The Signal/Server logging window 3.3 The Signal/Client logging window 3.4 An illustration of the original synchronization scheme in the ChucK pro- 3.5 totype28An illustration of the improved sychronization scheme in the rewritten client/server 4.1 Asynchronous and synchronous programming styles 4.2 4.3 A demonostration of the the Netpixl wrapper for serial communication 57 Defining a Pixl.
-Notably absent is any hint to the actual data stored: Pixls store the most recent primative or JSON object sent through a message to a Pixl 4.4 Illustrating the flow of an event through the Netpixl core 4.5 Example of a preprocessing function 5.1 A point-of-view shot looking up at the facade 5.2 A distance view of the waffle-ceiling above the main entrance with an F 0 assortment of fluorescent lights 5.3 Waffle ceiling above the doors to the main entrance $5.4 \\ 5.5$ GR1D with a drawn pattern 0.0 protocols 5.6 A detail view of the waffles.
-Mmm, waffles ,
+To be specific, this thesis has a dual focus on musical computing systems and abstractions that I believe can be useful in other domains such as computational art or interactive installations 3 1.2 Subjective placement of creative activities across a social spectrum.
+The working to shift this spectrum toward social 1.3 A visual explorer of the projects presented in this thesis and their tech- nological and ideological relationships 0.1 2.1 for the average student project 10 2.2 Overview of the hardware and software components with interconnecting protocols 2.3 An improved model of the process presented in Figure 1, now with HIDUINO.
+14 3.1 Graphical representation of The Machine Orchestra 3.2 The Signal/Server logging window 3.3 The Signal/Client logging window 3.4 An illustration of the original synchronization scheme in the ChucK pro- 3.5 An illustration of the improved sychronization scheme in the rewritten client/server 4.1 Asynchronous and synchronous programming styles 4.2 4.3 A demonostration of the the Netpixl wrapper for serial communication 57 Defining a Pixl.
+Notably absent is any hint to the actual data stored: Pixls store the most recent primative or JSON object sent through a message to a Pixl 4.4 Illustrating the flow of an event through the Netpixl core 4.5 Example of a preprocessing function 5.1 A point-of-view shot looking up at the facade 5.2 A distance view of the waffle-ceiling above the main entrance with an assortment of fluorescent lights 5.3 Waffle ceiling above the doors to the main entrance 5.4 GR1D with a drawn pattern 5.5 Overview of the hardware and software components with interconnecting 5.6 A detail view of the waffles Mmm waffles 80 0.0 in dought view of the walles.
+Willing, walles.

-5.7 Eight powered MaxMs prior to installation 81 5.8 Edge of the controller board showing the I2C and power distribution mechanism 82 5.9 A number of the I2C PCBs (left); A single board populated with compo- nents (right) $\ldots$ 83 5.10 The administrative screen $\ldots$ 84 5.11 A space invader drawn on an iPad 85 5.12 The author's girlfriend drawing a heart 86 5.13 Several users interacting with GR1D (left); a father showing his young son the interface (right) 87 5.14 A pattern drawn by group of users collaborating to play checkerboard $\ . \ .$ 88
+5.7 Eight powered MaxMs prior to installation 81 5.8 Edge of the controller board showing the I2C and power distribution mechanism 82 5.9 A number of the I2C PCBs (left); A single board populated with compo- nents (right) 83 5.10 The administrative screen 84 5.11 A space invader drawn on an iPad 85 5.12 The author's girlfriend drawing a heart 86 5.13 Several users interacting with GR1D (left); a father showing his young son the interface (right) 87 5.14 A pattern drawn by group of users collaborating to play checkerboard $\ . \ .$ 88